manussekhar/German_Notes/Conjugation/Regelmaßig verben.md

 Variation 2
 ------------------
-if first word ends in ß,
+if first word ends in ß, z,